 A bit about me

 After much dreaming and looking we decided to build our own home on raw land, when I say build I mean with our own hands (my husband is a carpenter).
 At the time we sold our house in Saint Paul my daughter was just under 6mo old, we bought an old park model camper to live in while we built and the adventure had truly begun.
 Now here I am 6yrs later after a lot of work and countless setbacks, making pottery in my own studio, raising a kiddo and some sheep.
 We are trying to live as sustainably as possible.
 When we designed our home, we decided to run everything using battery based solar, with no grid connection at all.
 We heat with a gasifying wood boiler, using primarily dead fall and framing lumber scraps.
 In the winter the days are too short so we occasionally supplement with propane.
-I'm currently working on finishing a wood kiln and I'll be firing it soon.
+I single fire my work in a wood kiln Jake and I built because our solar system can't handle firing an electric bisque kiln.
+It has taken some time to master the process but there is always something new to learn.

 I make small batches of refined pottery for daily use.
 Each piece is made with care and the intention to bring the user joy and comfort.
 I make for the moment when someone picks up one of my mugs and doesn't want to put it down, that moment is when I feel I have a place in the world and that is what keeps me ever striving to make better pots.